-9. Pendulum Exercises
+6. Pendulum Exercises

 While standing, bend 90 degrees at the waist so that you're directly facing the floor, using a table or counter for support.
 Let your arm dangle straight down.
-Rock your body gently forward and backward and then side-to-side allowing the motion to move your arm drawing circles in the air.
+Then rock your body forward and backward and then side-to-side, using body movement to gently swing arm.
+Keep arm relaxed.